cypnk/Cabin-Life/Cabin Area Network/README.md

 When a device is first connected to the bus or powered on, it will listen on the bus for an address with higher priority than its own.
 Once detected, it will "bump" or sync its clock pulse to the last verified (not noise) pulse to ensure it can communicate synchronously.
 Periodic clock syncs are recommended over time to ensure devices don't drift too far away from each other.

-Arbritration at the hardware level in this manner can be accomplished with simple electronics such as transistors, op amps, and discreet logic without the use of a microcontroller.
+Arbitration at the hardware level in this manner can be accomplished with simple electronics such as transistors, op amps, and discreet logic without the use of a microcontroller.
 E.G. The RTS and CTS can be detected with a logical AND gate IC such as the CD4081.

 ### Wiring